jv-kune-kune/PiglioTech-General/.github/Spotless_and__Checkstyle_Workflow.md

 ---

-## Notes
+## Final Notes

 - Spotless is used for automatic style fixes, while Checkstyle provides detailed reporting of coding standard violations.
-- Always review the changes made by Spotless to ensure alignment with team coding standards before committing.
+- Always review changes made by Spotless to ensure alignment with team coding standards before committing.
 - Integrating Spotless into the CI/CD pipeline ensures consistent style enforcement across the codebase.